makaroszkaa/courier_speed/README.md

 4. write a short report for the week and make a work plan for the next.

 Performed:
-- [ x ] factorial variables for the model are defined
+- [x] factorial variables for the model are defined

 ## Factor variables needed to build a model:
 1. height difference (H1-H2);